yiisoft/db-migration/docs/internals.md

 ./vendor/bin/psalm
 ```

-## Rector
+## Code style

-Use [Rector](https://github.com/rectorphp/rector) to make codebase follow some specific rules or use either newest or any specific version of PHP:
+Use [Rector](https://github.com/rectorphp/rector) to make codebase follow some specific rules or
+use either newest or any specific version of PHP:

 ```shell
 ./vendor/bin/rector
 ```

-## Composer require checker
+## Dependencies

 This package uses [composer-require-checker](https://github.com/maglnet/ComposerRequireChecker) to check if all dependencies are correctly defined in `composer.json`.